Tencent/libpag/README.md

 ### Dependency Management

-libpag uses [depsync](https://github.com/domchen/depsync) tool to manage third-party dependencies.
+libpag uses the [depsync](https://github.com/domchen/depsync) tool to manage third-party dependencies.

 **For macOS platform：**

-Run the script in the root of the project:
+Run the script located in the root directory of the project:

 ```
 ./sync_deps.sh
 ```

-This script will automatically install the necessary tools and synchronize all third-party repositories.
+This script will automatically install the necessary tools and sync all third-party repositories.

 **For other platforms：**

-First, make sure you have installed the latest version of node.js (You may need to restart your computer after this step).
-And then run the following command to install depsync tool:
+First, ensure you have the latest version of Node.js installed (you may need to restart your computer afterward).
+Then, run the following command to install the depsync tool:

 ```
 npm install -g depsync
 ```

-And then run `depsync` in the root directory of the project.
+Then, run `depsync` in the root directory of the project.

 ```
 depsync
 ```

-Git account and password may be required during synchronizing.
-Please make sure you have enabled the `git-credential-store` so that `CMakeList.txt` can trigger synchronizing automatically next time.
+You might need to enter your Git account and password during synchronization.
+Ensure you have enabled the `git-credential-store` so that `CMakeList.txt` can automatically trigger synchronization next time.

 ### Build

-After the synchronization, you can open the project with CLion and build the pag library.
+After synchronization, you can open the project with CLion and build the PAG library.

-**For macOS platform：**
+**For macOS:**

-There are no extra configurations of CLion required.
+No additional CLion configuration is needed.

-**For Windows platform：**
+**For Windows:**

-Please follow the following steps to configure the CLion environment correctly:
+Follow these steps to configure CLion correctly:

-- Make sure you have installed at least the **[Desktop development with C++]** and **[Universal Windows Platform development]** components for VS2019.
+- Ensure you have installed the **[Desktop development with C++]** and **[Universal Windows Platform development]** components for VS2019.
-- Open the **File->Setting** panel, and go to **Build, Execution, Deployment->ToolChains**, then set the toolchain of CLion to **Visual Studio** with **amd64 (Recommended)** or **x86** architecture.
+- Open the **File->Settings** panel, go to **Build, Execution, Deployment->Toolchains**, and set the toolchain to **Visual Studio** with **amd64 (Recommended)** or **x86** architecture.

-**Note: If anything goes wrong during cmake building, please update the cmake commandline tool to the latest version and try again.**
+**Note: If you encounter issues during the CMake build, update to the latest version of the CMake command-line tool and try again.**

 ## Support Us

-If you find libpag is helpful, please give us a **Star**.
-We sincerely appreciate your support :)
+If you find libpag helpful, please give us a **Star**.
+We truly appreciate your support :)

 [![Star History Chart](https://api.star-history.com/svg?repos=Tencent/libpag&type=Date)](https://star-history.com/#Tencent/libpag&Date)